 3. Review Report – Student-Level Data

 Where the class-level reports provide data about student performance in the aggregate, the individual student report provides a breakdown of a single student and their work in a review.
-Clicking on a student’s name (or their anonymized label) anywhere in the review report will open that student’s individual report, displaying two different views of that student’s work:
+Clicking on a student’s name (or their anonymized label) anywhere in the review report will open that student’s individual report.

-- Student as a writer – a complete breakdown of the feedback this student received from reviewers about their own writing.
+Writing Feedback – a complete breakdown of the feedback this student got from reviewers about their own writing.

 The data in these reports resembles the data found in the class-level reports, but here it is focused specifically on student performance.
 Both reports – whether listing feedback the student received or feedback the student gave, will be displayed in a similar format.
 In both cases, you’ll see:

-Endorsing an individual comment is a way for you, as the instructor, to send two messages at one:
+Endorsing an individual comment is a way for you, as the instructor, to send two messages at once:

 Students will only see when comments have been endorsed, not when they haven’t been endorsed, so use of this feature is at the instructor’s discretion.
 See our endorsement tutorial for detailed examples of using endorsements strategically.

 While most data generated by reviewers is accessible through this review report, teachers and teacher researchers often prefer to work with raw data when conducting research.
 In some cases, the typical browser window is too small to allow a satisfying / usable display of all the data Eli makes available.

 To that end, there are two download options for review data: the comment digest and the engagement data report.